PsyPhiSR/psyphisr.github.io/README.md

 All files should be committed to the repo so that they are available to github pages.

-## Todo
+# Todo
--- Build out SCSS theme
+- Build out SCSS theme
-  -- set this up to allow each page to provide a simple override to the main theme, so that while all pages are using the same SCSS they appearance may differ, for example, the colour palette for each page may vary.
+  - set this up to allow each page to provide a simple override to the main theme, so that while all pages are using the same SCSS they appearance may differ, for example, the colour palette for each page may vary.

-## Changelog
+# Changelog
-# Initial project set-up
+## Initial project set-up
--- Added prettier and sass to yarn for use in the dev environment -- styles, scss and images folder to keep the project organised
+- Added prettier and sass to yarn for use in the dev environment
+- styles, scss and images folder to keep the project organised